 Another example would be presenting your roadmap to your sales teams, so they have an idea of what value propositions and new functionality they should be planning to emphasize with customers.
 Here, too, you might not want to discuss estimated release dates—even informally—to protect against eager sales reps making promises to customers that your team might not be able to keep.

-Another style of roadmap that de-emphasizes dates is a roadmap based on the Kanban style of project management.
+Another style of roadmap that de-emphasizes dates is a roadmap based on the Kanban-style of project management.

 When your team works using the Kanban method, they focus on their current Work in Progress (WIP), the tasks they have on their agenda for the day ahead, and their goal is to continuously complete and deliver work, rather than working toward a specific deadline.
 This roadmapping method aligns well with agile product management.

-For these roadmaps you will obviously want to focus more on the overall strategic plan and not the timeframe for executing that plan.
+For these roadmaps, you will obviously want to focus more on the overall strategic plan and not the timeframe for executing that plan.

-As we’ve shown here, throughout your product’s development you will be presenting your roadmap both in situations where you want to share your estimated or desired timeframes, and in situations where you’ll find it strategically advantageous to keep those time-based details out of the conversation.
+As we’ve shown here, throughout your product’s development you will be presenting your roadmap both in situations where you want to share your estimated or desired timeframes and in situations where you’ll find it strategically advantageous to keep those time-based details out of the conversation.

-Assuming you want to develop your product roadmap only once, rather than having to create multiple versions with varying views and levels of detail, we believe this is one of the strongest arguments in favor of using native roadmap software—and not trying to build (and rebuild, and rebuild again) your product roadmap in a tool designed for other purposes like creating presentations or spreadsheets.
+Assuming you want to develop your product roadmap only once, rather than having to create multiple versions with varying views and levels of detail, we believe this is one of the strongest arguments in favor of using native roadmap software—and not trying to build (and rebuild, and rebuild again) your product roadmap is a tool designed for other purposes like creating presentations or spreadsheets.

 With purpose-built roadmap software, one of the many benefits is the ability to simply “turn off dates” when sharing the roadmap with an audience you don’t want peeking into your internal timeline plans.